 Duties and taxes imposed by the Victorian Government are administered by the State Revenue Office Victoria.
 Many of these have been abolished as a result of the introduction of the GST.

-Payroll tax and other business taxes, and related expenses, are deductible from The total of a person’s annual pay and other earnings hat is used to calculate the income tax they must pay. for income tax purposes, if you can establish a link between the expenses and your income-producing activities.
+Payroll tax and other business taxes, and related expenses, are deductible from assessable income for income tax purposes, if you can establish a link between the expenses and your income-producing activities.

 Payroll tax is payable under the Payroll Tax Act 2007 (Vic).
 It is paid by employers on their employees’ remuneration, whether in cash or otherwise, where the employer’s total wage bill exceeds a threshold amount.

 The Duties Act 2000 (Vic) imposes duty on certain types of transactions.
 This Act remains a complex area of law and is not dealt with at length here.

-Certain types of agreements cannot be enforced unless they are put into writing and A state tax on the transfer of ownership of property such as land, or on leases. is paid.
-Although the rate of duty is often low, the total (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. can be considerable.
+Certain types of agreements cannot be enforced unless they are put into writing and stamp duty is paid.
+Although the rate of duty is often low, the total charge can be considerable.

 The Victorian Government imposes stamp duty on the following types of transactions: